jsomers1/snakeid-image-classifier/README.md

 <td align="center"><img src="snake_images/overall_accuracy.png" width="600" height="25"/><br/></td>
 </tr>
 </table>
-* Currently working to interface model with front-end web application built with Flask
+* Implemented web application with Flask and HTML to receive the user's image input and interface with model

 # <a name="eoutput"></a>Example Output